• Subscribe

 Continue Reading

 As Christians, we need to address the issues of this world through the eyes of biblical understanding and approaching #metoo is no different.
 Many would say the Bible is "anti-woman" and therefore should not be a credible source on these matters.
 To counter this perspective, let’s touch on Jesus' own behavior regarding the treatment of women.
 The biblical fact is that he treated women with equal respect to men.
 One quick example is his conversation with a Samaritan woman by a well in John 4:7-26.
-First, Jesus spoke to a woman who was a stranger and this was not common.
+First, Jesus spoke to a woman who was a stranger, and this was not common.
 Second, this woman he conversed with was a Samaritan, a social outcast.
 Others would have avoided her, but Jesus did not.
 Third, he spoke to her regarding spiritual truths.
-Jesus told her he was the Messiah!
-To this point, that was a truth he had not yet spoken to anyone!
+Jesus told her he was the Messiah.
+Up to this point in time, this was a truth he had not yet spoken to anyone!
 Jesus deeply respected women in the same way as he respected men, and as Christians we are obligated to do the same.

 So is the #metoo movement a bandwagon we should be jumping on?
 That's a big question that requires a big answer, so please check out our July 30, 2018 podcast, “Is the Bible Behind the Times on #MeToo?”
 We discuss subtle behavioral patterns that can bring men down a road of inappropriateness, as well as what the "women not being over men" theme in the New Testament is all about.
 We also deal with the necessary cautions Christians should have in place with social media movements, including this one.